 Whose Insurance Pays for a Car Accident in Georgia?

-Once we buy our auto insurance policy, most of us don’t worry too much what our insurance covers or whose insurance pays when there’s an accident—at least, not until an accident occurs.
-But these are things we need to think about.
-The accident rate in Georgia is steadily rising.
-From 2008 to 2015, motor vehicle accidents in Georgia rose about 26% from 306,342 crashes to 385,221 crashes.
-And of course they were accompanied by an increase in serious injuries.
+Once we buy an auto insurance policy, most of us don’t worry too much what it covers or whose insurance pays in case of an auto accident.
+Unfortunately, these are things we need to consider.
+The accident rate in Georgia is steadily rising: from 2008 to 2015, motor vehicle accidents in Georgia rose about 26% from 306,342 crashes to 385,221 crashes.
+These accidents were accompanied by an increase in serious injuries.

 Who is at Fault for the Accident?

-Of course, more than one party can be responsible for an auto accident, and in Georgia your degree of responsibility governs the percentage of compensation to which you are entitled.
+Of course, often more than one party is responsible for an accident, and, in Georgia, your degree of responsibility governs the percentage of compensation to which you are entitled.
 Georgia follows a modified comparative fault rule.
 That means if a court finds you to be 20% responsible, then your compensation will be reduced by 20%.
 If you are 50% or more responsible, then you are not entitled to compensation at all.
 If your case settles before trial, then the insurance companies and the lawyers involved in the negotiations consider the percentage of fault when calculating compensation offers or demands.

 Underinsured or Uninsured Motorist Insurance Coverage (“UM”)

 You may have the bad luck of being the victim of a crash with an underinsured or uninsured motorist.
 Of course, your attorney can sue the at-fault motorist directly, but people without proper insurance usually don’t have much in the way of assets to compensate you.
 For that reason, it’s smart to carry insurance that protects you against underinsured or uninsured motorists.